brdav/cma/README.md

 ### Optional

 Local correlation is implemented through [this custom CUDA extension](https://github.com/ClementPinard/Pytorch-Correlation-extension).
-By default the extension is built just in time using Ninja.
+By default, the extension is built just in time using Ninja.
 In case of problems, the extension can be alternatively pre-installed in the environment (see also the README of the linked repo):
 ```bash
 pip install spatial-correlation-sampler
 ```